 But what about...

-No chapter, colony, student or alumnus shall conduct nor condone hazing activities.
+No chapter, interest group, student or alumnus shall conduct nor condone hazing activities.
 Permission or approval by a person being hazed is not a defense.
 Hazing activities are defined as:

 Any action taken or situation created, intentionally, whether on or off fraternity premises, to produce mental or physical discomfort, embarrassment, harassment, or ridicule.
 Such activities may include but are not limited to the following: use of alcohol, paddling in any form, creation of excessive fatigue, physical and psychological shocks, quests, treasure hunts, scavenger hunts, road trips or any other such activities carried on outside or inside of the confines of the chapter house; wearing of public apparel which is conspicuous and not normally in good taste, engaging in public stunts and buffoonery, morally degrading or humiliating games and activities, and any other activities which are not consistent with academic achievement, fraternal law, ritual or policy or the regulations and policies of the educational institution or applicable state law.

 There is a social aspect to the Greek Community and these "social" events include education programs/workshops, community service events, intramural sports, homecoming, and dinner exchanges in addition to parties and socials.
 Today's Greek Communities across the nation have adopted a stringent approach to socializing thereby creating a safer, more beneficial environment for members.
 Each governing council has a risk management and alcohol policy.
 In addition, each organization may have national rules to follow regarding the hosting of social events.
 During the year chapters sponsor education on alcohol misuse and abuse.